singaround/songbook/posts/dates.md

 **Monday 2nd March 2026** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.

-**Monday 30th March 2025** - a special "songbook session" - not singing, but working through the songbook discussing and amending lyrics.
+**Monday 30th March 2025** - a special "songbook session" - singing and discussing new songs to potentially add to the songbook.
 All welcome, but it may not be the best introduction if you've not been to Auntie Shanty before.
 From 6pm.